-Having an affinity to build fantasy or historical wargaming terrain, I generally can’t avoid adding (and having to paint) some wood element, be it furniture, construction elements, floors… In order to have some terrain uniformity on my wargaming table, I wanted to develop a simple and repeatable recipe to paint wood.
+Having an affinity to build fantasy or historical wargaming terrain, I generally can’t avoid adding (and having to paint) some wood elements, e.g. furniture, construction elements, floors… In order to have some terrain uniformity on my wargaming table, I wanted to develop a simple and repeatable recipe to paint wood.

 In recent wargaming terrain posts, I noticed, that I repeatedly had to describe the same or similar techniques, when covering painting wood (examples: shelves , doors ).